 Doulas do not perform clinical tasks and are not medical professionals.
 Instead, they work alongside the medical team, which may include midwives, obstetricians, nurses, lactation consultants, and pediatricians.
-Natural Resources is proud to help new families find a Doula (or two) to support their birth and early postpartum period.
+Natural Resources is proud to provide resources for families in search of a Doula (or two) to support their birth and early postpartum period.

 We offer many ways to find a doula to help you during + after pregnancy